NVIDIA/aistore/docs/monitoring-overview.md

 └─────────────────────────────────┘
 ```

-> `(*)` StatsD support will _likely_ be removed in late 2025.

 ## Transition from StatsD to Prometheus

 AIS began with StatsD for metrics collection but has evolved to primarily use Prometheus.

-Key points about this transition:
+> `(**)` StatsD is now deprecated.
+All support for StatsD will be **completely removed** by Fall 2025.

 - **Prometheus** (and Grafana) is now the recommended monitoring system
 - All new metric implementations use Prometheus exclusively